South Dakota Counseling License Requirements

 Professional Counselor Licensure by Reciprocity in South Dakota

 South Dakota does not have any reciprocity agreements with other states for counseling licensure.
 To become an LPC or LPC-MH in South Dakota, the requirements in your licensing state must be substantially similar to those established by the Board in South Dakota.
 You must provide documentation of any licenses held in the past five years and proof of an active license, defined as 1,500 hours of counseling work experience, in the past three years.
-For LPC licensure, you must submit the LPC licensure by reciprocity application form, proof of education, and NCE exam results.
-For LPC-MH licensure, you must submit an application for LPC-MH licensure by reciprocity, transcripts, and passing scores on the NCE and NCMHCE exams.
-Licensure by reciprocity applicants must pay the $100 reciprocity application fee and $100 licensing fee as of October 2019.
+For LPC licensure, you must submit the LPC licensure by endorsement application form, proof of education, and NCE exam results.
+For LPC-MH licensure, you must submit an application for LPC-MH licensure by endorsement, transcripts, and passing scores on the NCE and NCMHCE exams.
+Licensure by endorsement applicants must pay the $100 endorsement application fee and $100 licensing fee as of October 2019.

 Counselor Licensing Renewal and Continuing Education Information